 reply.setCorrelationId(message.getApplicationMessageId());

-While this sends back an empty message, the gateway will respond with an HTTP/200 status message.
-In my case this means that I can have GitHub send webhooks to the Intel NUC on my desk without the IT team opening firewall ports (I’m sure they’re very happy with that πŸ˜…).
-I think Solace made the IT and security team very happy (and they likely made a lot more companies very happy with their cool products 😎)
+subscriber.session.sendReply(null,reply)This sends back an empty message, but the gateway responds with an HTTP/200 status.
+In my case, that means I can have GitHub send webhooks to the Intel NUC on my desk without the IT team opening firewall ports (I’m sure they’re very happy with that 😅).
+Solace made the IT and security team happy — and they’ve likely done the same for a lot of other companies too 😎

-If you want to see my code, check out my GitHub repository and let me know your thoughts either on Twitter or here.
+If you want to see the code, check out my GitHub repository and let me know your thoughts either on Twitter or here.

 Cover image by Peter H from Pixabay